osstotalsoft/nbb/src/EventStore/NBB.EventStore/README.md

 This package provides an implementation of the *Event Store* abstractions as defined in package [`NBB.EventStore.Abstractions`](../NBB.EventStore.Abstractions).

-The package also provides abstractions for the event and shapshot repositories.
+The package also provides abstractions for the event and snapshot repositories.

 ## NuGet install